 - 1. Delegate authority for the Chief Executive Officer to waive the planning application fee and to grant planning approval for use of the premises as a caretakers residence subject to compliance with requirements of the Shire's Town Planning and Environmental Health Officers to satisfy a Class 4 Building; and - 2.
-Request the Chief Executive Officer to seek consent of the Minister for Lands and subject to receiving this, authorise the Shire President and the Chief Executive Officer to prepare, sign and affix the common seal to a new lease with the Narrogin Eagles Sporting Club Inc. in the substantive form of the draft attached to this report, for an initial 10 year term, commencing on 1 September 2020, with the option of a further 10 years.
+Request the Chief Executive Officer to seek consent of the Minister for Lands and subject to receiving this, authorise the Shire President and the Chief Executive Officer to prepare, sign and affix the common seal to a new lease with the Narrogin Eagles Sporting Club Inc. in the substantive form of the draft attached to this report, subject to the deletion of clause (b) ii of item 10 of the Schedule, for an initial 10 year term, commencing on 1 September 2020, with the option of a further 10 years.